How did everything begin?

 evenly distributed in space.
 It proves against the theory.

-place at some point after the Big Bang.
-However, this raises
+disturbances took place at some point after the Big Bang.

-another big problem: nobody has been able to properly
+However, this raises another big problem: nobody has been

 However, the big problem is, "How did it all start?"
 How did